Articles in this section

 image.png

-1. A dialogue box will appear, in which you must enter the required custom domain.
-After entering the custom domain, click the Update button to map custom domain for your brand.
+1. A dialogue box will appear, in which you should enter the required custom domain.
+After entering the custom domain, click the Update button to map the custom domain for your brand.

 image.png